matteoxpo/T10D16/README.md

     Analyzing the answer....
 Answer analyzed.
     Answer characteristics: sarcasm, pain, discouragement, distrust, fear, rejection.
     Searching for a compromise....
-    Compromise found: implement part of the task instead of the whole task.
+    Compromise #1: implement part of the task instead of the whole task.
     Create an src/text_processor.c program that runs in one mode only with the -w switch (formatting–justified), taking a number and text of up to 100 characters via stdin.
     As a result, it should create and output justified text.
     The width of a text line in characters is determined by the first number.
-    The task is final and conclusive.
     After updating the room's remote repository, the door will be unlocked.

-Ok.
-It's not the worst thing you've done to get the doors to open.
+    Compromise #2: leave.

 ***== Quest 8 received.
 Create an src/text_processor.c program that takes a number (line width) and text of up to 100 characters, ending with a line break, as input to stdin, when launched with the -w command-line switch.
 For any other switches, the program should output "n/a".
 When launched with the -w switch, the program justifies the input text and outputs it to stdout, mimicking the behavior of a word processor.
 The text should be divided into several lines, each having a specified number of characters.
 Lines cannot start with a space and cannot end with a space, the last line must not end with a line break.
 A word can be split to jump to a new line through the symbol '-' only if it does not fit on one line entirely.
 In all other cases, it must remain intact.
 The words in a line must be distributed evenly, filling the gaps between them with spaces.
 Using string.h is not allowed.
 Name of the build stage: text_processor.
 The executable file should be stored at the root in the build folder.
 It should be named Quest_8. ==***